May 2024

 2.2 The priority for gas engineers when encountering an unsafe situation is to safeguard life and property.
 It is essential that gas engineers are able to identify gas equipment which presents a danger or potential danger and take prompt corrective actions to eliminate such danger.

-Application is a simple step process for individuals wishing to join IGEM.
+Application is simple for individuals wishing to join IGEM.

 Start your application